-- Household adaptation behaviour is affected by many factors such as flood risk perception, experience with flooding, socioeconomic and geographic factors, reliance on public protection, and competency to carry out adaptation measures (Bubeck et al., 2012).
-The current literature mainly makes use of empirical research to draw insights on the role of household adaptation behaviour to reduce flood risk (for example, Botzen et al., 2019; Grahn and Jaldell, 2019; Grothmann and Reusswig, - 40 2006; Poussin et al., 2014; Schlef et al., 2018).
-Nevertheless, modelling efforts that bring behavioural and physical attributes together can further enrich these insights and add even more knowledge by incorporating the complex reality surrounding the human-flood interactions.
+5Center for Water Systems, College of Engineering, Mathematics and Physical Sciences, protection and competency to carry out adaptation measures (Bubeck et al., 2012).
+The current literature mainly makes use of empirical research to draw insights into the role of household adaptation behaviour in reducing flood risk (for example, Botzen et al., 2019; Grahn and Jaldell, 2019; Grothmann and Reusswig, 2006; Poussin et al., 2014; Schlef et al., 2018).
+Nevertheless, modelling efforts that bring behavioural and physical attributes together can further enrich these insights and add even more knowledge by incorporating the complex reality surrounding human-flood interactions.